libscie/design-library/README.md

 ![Color library cheatsheet](./color-cheatsheet.png)

-The name is the base color; the number indicates the XXX.
-The only exception is `white`, which replaces `mono100`.
+The name is the base color; the number is the saturation, with base `500`.
+The only exception is `white`, which has no saturation and replaces `mono100`.